Select Page

 Richard

-The Eyres make no effort to hide their spirituality or their religiosity, staying totally transparent about what they believe and how it influences them–but you will find that they have a gift for doing so in a way that is inclusive and that allows each HTL member to integrate the ideas and principles into his or her own personal belief and faith.
+The Eyres make no effort to hide their spirituality or their religiosity, staying totally transparent about what they believe and how it influences them–but you will find that they have a gift for doing so in a way that is inclusive and that allows each HTL member to integrate the ideas and principles into his or her own personal beliefs and faith.

-Why should I get involved in this Course?
+Why should I get involved in this course?

 That is exactly the question you should be asking.